Skip to content

 Where History lives

 History persists for the life of the document.
-Even after a document is Approved and Exported, the History tab keeps the record.
+Even after it is Approved and Exported, the record stays.

 Event types